muggy8/improbable/have-and-havenot/o3TDyzle.md

 "you're on that platform this round."

-"Oh."
-I replied in an unenthusiastic tone and made my way over to the platform.
+"Oh," I replied in an unenthusiastic tone and made my way over to the platform.

 Once I was standing on the platform, Ethan called out in the same way he did in the last round:

 "Begin when ready!"

-I look towards my opponet after Ethan's callout.
+I look towards my opponent after Ethan's callout.

 he was a short person, looks to be the male variant of his species.